- £384 per week

 Bathroom with bath, over-bath shower, washbasin and wc

-Parking: Parking on the roadside directly outside the house.
+Parking: Parking on the roadside directly outside the house (not designated).

 Heating: Night storage heaters thermostatically controlled and free-standing electric.